fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ### Step 3: Import **FusionChartsModule**

-To import fusioncharts module in `app.module.ts` (in your application), do the following:
+To import fusioncharts module in `app.module.ts` (in your application), copy the following line of code:

 ```shell
 import { FusionChartsModule } from 'angular-fusioncharts';